 I’m Brian Hagerty, and I ran for Hennepin County District Judge in 2014.
 I got 8,723 votes in the primary on August 12th, and I’m grateful for every vote.
-Unfortunately, I only placed third in the primary, so I won’t be on the ballot for the general election in November.
+Unfortunately, I only placed third in the primary, so I was not on the ballot for the general election in November.

-Despite the disappointing election results, we have a lot to be proud of.
-This has been an amazing couple of months.
+Despite the disappointing election results, my supporters and I have a lot to be proud of.
+The campaign was an amazing couple of months.
 I am truly grateful for, and humbled by, all of the support and good wishes I received throughout my campaign from old friends and new.

 If you want to know who supported me, check out my list of supporters (a list that includes, among many others, Minneapolis Mayor Betsy Hodges; Minneapolis City Council Members Blong Yang, Andrew Johnson, and Jacob Frey; State Senators Ann Rest and Chris Eaton; State Representatives Susan Allen, John Benson, Karen Clark, and Raymond Dehn; and retired Associate Supreme Court Justice Esther Tomljanovich).